James M. Clark Center for International Education

 National Outdoor Leadership School

 Application Process Web site

 For students who wish to study abroad, applications must be processed through the center.
 Specific deadlines apply.
-Application and deadline information can be found on the Study Abroad Web site.
+Application and deadline information can be found on the Web site.
 Generally study abroad programs have a minimum cumulative grade point average requirement of 2.5 and applicants must be in good academic standing the prior semester.
-Participants usually are juniors or seniors, although qualified freshmen and sophomores may be accepted into certain programs.
+Participants usually are juniors or seniors, although qualified freshman and sophomores may be accepted into certain programs.
 All participants are governed by the Study Abroad Academic Policies found in the SUNY Cortland College Handbook and outlined below.